sparrowlogic/crisis/README.md

 * Volunteers have a richer experience -- authentication may be required here.

 ### Accountability concepts:
-* Problem statement: Many NGOs have an ambiguous accountability structure.
+* Problem statement: With respect to accountability -- Many NGOs have an ambiguous accountability structure and as a potential donor that makes evaluating who to provide charity to.
+When I donate money to something I want to be sure it's actually helping someone in need rather than filling the personal coffers of NGO executive staff and contributing to a marketing plan.
+I envision a donation mechanism that's tied to the end-recipient acknowledging that they got something from the volunteering party.

 With Crisis, Volunteers are held accountable by NeedRequestors *confirming receipt of a Promise To Help when they receive what they requested*.
 Need Requestors present a the token that supplier can fulfill.